-On the afternoon of Sunday June 16 Ripon Cathedral will hold a Eucharist to celebrate the 25th anniversary of the ordination of women priests – with the Rt Rev Nick Baines, Bishop of Leeds, presiding and the Rt Rev Dr Helen-Ann Hartley, Bishop of Ripon, preaching.
+On the afternoon of Sunday June 16 Ripon Cathedral held a Eucharist to celebrate the 25th anniversary of the ordination of women priests – with the Rt Rev Nick Baines, Bishop of Leeds, presiding and the Rt Rev Dr Helen-Ann Hartley, Bishop of Ripon, preaching.

-Ahead of this special service we’ve been chatting to two of our female members of clergy; Canon Wendy Wilby who was one of the first women to be ordained priest and Rev Caitlin Carmichael-Davies, who is ‘relatively’ new to the priesthood.
+Ahead of this special service we chatted to two of our female members of clergy; Canon Wendy Wilby who was one of the first women to be ordained priest and Rev Caitlin Carmichael-Davies, who is ‘relatively’ new to the priesthood.

 We began by asking them what challenges they have faced and whether any of these related to being a woman…